-Even though breast cancer is rare in men, the disease is no less deadly for the male population.
+It's just a woman's fight or just a man's fight.
+Even though male breast cancer is much more rare, the disease is no less deadly when a man is diagnosed.
 Men and women need to practice regular self-checks to become aware of changes, such as lumps.
 Mammograms and sonograms can detect breast cancer before a lump is even noticeable.
-Men and women who are at high risk for breast cancer should have an annual screening to catch breast cancer while it is in its earliest stages.
-Not all lumps and breast tissue changes are breast cancer, but even benign breast conditions should be checked by a health professional to rule out other health issues.
+Men and women who are at high risk for breast cancer should have an annual screening and perform monthly self exams to catch breast cancer while it is in its earliest stages.
+Not all lumps and breast tissue changes are breast cancer, but even benign breast conditions should be checked by a health professional to rule out other major health issues.
 Awareness and early detection are crucial for men and women — making this October, National Breast Cancer Awareness month — a reminder for all adults to be proactive.

 Although breast cancer is easier to detect in men, since an asymmetrical lump in the male breast is more apparent, many men ignore symptoms, which can include lumps, pain in the breast or discharge from the nipples.
 This means men are also diagnosed at later stages of breast cancer, when treatment is more rigorous and potentially not as successful.